{{org_field_logo}}

 1. Purpose

 The purpose of this policy is to ensure the safe, legal, and effective handling of medicines during outings, appointments, short breaks, or leave periods involving individuals receiving care from {{org_field_name}}.
-It supports staff in managing medication appropriately while outside the usual care setting, protecting the health and wellbeing of individuals, and complying with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 – particularly Regulation 12 (Safe Care and Treatment) and Regulation 17 (Good Governance).
+It supports staff in managing medication appropriately while outside the usual care setting, protecting the health and wellbeing of individuals, and complying with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, including Regulation 12 (Safe care and treatment – proper and safe management of medicines) and Regulation 17 (Good governance – effective systems to assess, monitor and improve quality and safety).
+It also reflects CQC medicines management expectations for adult social care, including safe ordering, transport, storage, administration, recording, and disposal of medicines, safe transfer of medicines information between settings, and learning from medication incidents and near misses.

 2. Scope